Clint Burges, Ambassador

 “To say I’m excited is an understatement,” said Burges.
 “I’m ready to give back what Jefferson County and the Golden Triangle gave me when I came here 14-plus years ago.”

 Burges recently served 12 years at Lamar University in Beaumont as Director of Video Operations.
-He recently switched careers to work for Nevco Sports, one of the largest scoring and display companies in the United States.
+He recently switched careers to work for Chyron, the premier broadcast and sports CG in today's broadcast/sports industry.

 While Burges knows the area, he’s ready to reach out to all of Jefferson County to educate the communities about Jefferson County Go Texan.
 “We give out $60,000-plus per year in Jefferson County alone,” said Burges.